MaddePorserud/ydk-gen/sdk/cpp/install/Debian/README.md

 https://launchpad.net/~<LP USERNAME>
 ```

+##Upload Package

 Upload PPA with dput
 ```
 $ dput ppa:<LP USERNAME>/<PPA NAME> <SOURCE.CHANGES>
 ```
-use -f or remove .upload file to push updates to this package
+use -f or remove .upload file to push updates to this package.
+In case the build has some issues and you have to run 'dput' again, make sure you edit the debian/changelog (see above).
+Increment the `*ubuntu<number>` number by 1.
+For example, if on the first upload, it was `0.5.2-0ubuntu1`, change it to `0.5.2-0ubuntu2`